namdinh95/simpleSubredditsRecommender/README.md

 # Simple Subreddits Recommender System
-[Private]

-Simple Big Data project to build a recommender system that recommends subreddits to users based on their participation.
+A Big Data project to build a recommender system that recommends subreddits to users based on their participation.

+The Reddit dataset can be found here: https://goo.gl/GHckIi

+### Pre-process the data

+Run the Python script first to re-order the unorganized keys in the JSON file so that Pig can properly filter the data.

 ### Running Scala Spark scripts